-Residents will spend four months on the Inpatient Psychiatry Service at Jamaica Hospital and one month in the Psychiatric Emergency Room.
+Residents will spend four months on the Inpatient Psychiatry Services at Jamaica Hospital and one month in the Psychiatric Emergency Room.
 They will spend one month on the Chemical Dependency Unit at Flushing Hospital to learn how to detox patients and treat their addictions.
 During the first year, residents also rotate for four months on the Family Medicine and Internal Medicine Services at Jamaica Hospital.
-Two months of Neurology is also done at Jamaica Hospital.
+Two months of Neurology is also done at Jamaica Hospital

 During this year, residents will spend five months on the Inpatient Psychiatric Service.
 Here they will move to a more advanced level of evaluating and treating patients requiring inpatient psychiatric care.